TrevorSithisakd/TrevorSithisakd/README.md

 ## Hi there 👋
 I'm Trevor, an aspiring ML researcher from Sydney.

-I'm currently working on if technique can overcome poor data for financial forecasting.
+Currently working on if technique can overcome poor data for financial forecasting.

 <details>
 <summary>🤔More about me</summary>